skkwan/my-cms-docs/dailyLogs/importing_arrays_in_vivado.md

     | LUT      | 293              | 230400    |
     | URAM     | 0                | 96        |

-- Floats don't play well well HLS, we should switch to ints
+- Floats don't play well with HLS, we should switch to ints